 Through a murky night, the barest glint of a bus reflects gloomy streetlights.
 Inside is a driver who knows where the inscrutable stops are, unlike his passengers.
 A group of naked business people share transport with a someone using a blood-soaked laptop, as a man in an elephant costume looks on.
 As the bus shudders to a halt, our silent driver focuses on which of his cargo needs to alight, and outside does not look inviting.

-Bloodride is a Norwegian horror anthology series.
+Bloodride is a Norwegian horror anthology series, similar in theme to Don't Watch This.
 Six half hour episodes dig into tales of greed, mental instability, avarice, and obsession, all with the wraparound set up of a bus which may or may not be delivering the participants to an implied purgatory.
 The short run time is ideal for such a concept as each episode acts as its own self-contained horror story but there is enough time to spend on developing character and setting.

 Opening entry, Ultimate Sacrifice, joins a family as they move to a remote house in the country.
 Through terse conversations it is implied that wife and mother, Molly, has been less than responsible with the family’s finances and resents the husband’s cost saving house move required to get them back on their feet.
 The neighbours all seem friendly.
 Almost too friendly.
 And each one of them has an animal or pet on them all at times which they never stop stroking.
 All very Wicker Man at first glance, but after Molly eavesdrops on something unexpected whilst jogging in the woods the mechanics of how the village works is slowly unwound.
 Molly’s move from cynicism to wild eyed devotion is a good start for tone of the series.